AjayGautam1199/AjayGautam1199/README.md

 - 🌱 I’m currently learning **Embedded system, VLSI, firmware development**

+Bring Your ldea to Life!
+Whether it's a concept or a fully-fledged plan, we'll turn your vision into reality.
+Our expertise spans hardware, software, and everything in between.
+From Android apps to websites, we offer comprehensive solutions to meet your needs.

+Get in touch with us today!
+DM us or email: ajaygautam1919@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/ajay-gautam-0573a7227" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="ajay-gautam-0573a7227" height="30" width="40" /></a>